Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 Setting up a company in Cyprus

-As there are a lot entrepreneurs moving to Cyprus, setting up a Cyprus company is becoming more popular.
+As there are a lot entrepreneurs moving to Cyprus, the country is seeing an increase in company setups.

 The corporate taxation in Malta (5%) is slightly lower compared to Cyprus (12.5%), so it’s still more beneficial to own a Maltese company in terms of tax pressure.